tidehackathon/team-ssscip-lab/README.md

 Then in root folder just run

     docker-compose up
-##### In order to bring up the web service(monitoring) you need to install php and change the requests to ElasticSearch to your address.
+##### In order to bring up the web service(monitoring) you need to install php and change the requests to ElasticSearch in backend files to your address.